 Clean the glue on your natural nail with some cotton balls soaked in acetone.
-Apply adhesive tape on the glued parts and wait for about 15 minutes.
+Apply adhesive tape on the glued parts and wait for about 10 to 15 minutes.
 Take off the tape and soak the nails in acetone to remove adhesive residue.
 This method is easy and convenient.
 However, it can damage your nails if not done the right way.

 Always pull the nails off slowly.
 Pulling a press-on off too quickly may cause damage to your nails.